 A-Level Mathematics is examined in three papers of equal weighting at the end of Year 13.
+A calculator is allowed in all three exam papers

-Paper 1 - 2 hours - 100 marks - Pure mathematics synoptic paper assessing all A level content
+Paper 1: 2 hours - 100 marks - Pure mathematics content assessed at A Level standard

-Paper 2 - 2 hours - 100 marks - Pure mathematics synoptic paper assessing all A level content
+Paper 2: 2 hours - 100 marks - Remaining pure mathematics content

-Paper 3 - 2 hours -100 marks - statistics and mechanics content from both years split into two sections.
+Paper 3: 2 hours -100 marks - statistics and mechanics content from both years split into two sections.
 Section A: Statistics (50 marks); Section B: Mechanics (50 marks)